lukepchr/CRO-CRM/README.md

 ### Still to do:
 - user account required to login
 - various levels of permissions
+- pages layout
-- layout of the pages, especially a more functional dashboard
+- dashboard
 - search
 - personal to-do list for each user; the tasks would be linked to companies to show both on dashboard and under their accounts.